A Guide to the T3 Trust Return in Canada

 A bare trust is a specific arrangement under which you (the trustee) act as an agent to handle the trust property as the beneficiaries instruct.
 You cannot take any action without a mandate from the beneficiaries, and your only function is to hold legal title to the property.

 A bare trust’s income and capital gains are reported and taxed on the beneficiaries’ tax return(s)—not the trust’s tax return.
 For this reason, bare trusts were traditionally not required to file a trust return.
-While the CRA recently announced bare trusts will be required to file a T3 return, the regulation won’t be effective for the 2023 tax year.
+The CRA announced bare trusts will be required to file a T3 return, for taxation years ending after December 30, 2023.

 Note: The new reporting requirements change only the reporting obligation of bare trusts—not the tax treatment of bare trusts.